cran/grateful/README.md

 ### Error: there is no package called…

-If getting an error like “Error in (function (pkg, lib.loc = NULL): there is no package called…”, that means that some of your scripts is loading a package that is no longer available in your computer, so {grateful} cannot grab its citation.
+If getting an error like
+`Error in (function (pkg, lib.loc = NULL): there is no package called...`, that means that some of your scripts is loading a package that is no longer available in your computer, so {grateful} cannot grab its citation.
 To fix this, there are several options.
-First, you could omit that package (or those packages, if more than one) from {grateful} citations using `cite_packages(omit = c("package1", "package2")`.
-Or you could set a `.renvignore` file to ignore particular files or folders (see instructions [here](https://rstudio.github.io/renv/reference/dependencies.html#ignoring-files)).
+First, you could omit that package (or those packages, if more than one) from {grateful}
+citations using `cite_packages(omit = c("package1", "package2")`.
+Second, you could set a `.renvignore` file to ignore particular files or folders (see instructions [here](https://rstudio.github.io/renv/reference/dependencies.html#ignoring-files)).
-Alternatively, try [checking if that package is still needed](https://pakillo.github.io/grateful/index.html#removing-unused-packages) for your project and you want to cite it; otherwise remove or comment that line where the package is loaded.
+Third, try [checking if that package is still needed](https://pakillo.github.io/grateful/index.html#removing-unused-packages) for your project and you want to cite it; otherwise remove or comment that line where the package is loaded.
 If you still use and want to cite that package, install it, and then run `cite_packages` again.
+Finally, you could use the argument `skip.missing = TRUE` to skip those missing packages from the citation list.

 ### Projects with large number of packages or files